-Ways to Provide Positive Attention When you see your child engaging in desirable behaviors, immediately tell him/her that you like that behavior.
+Ways to Provide Positive Attention When you see your child engaging in desirable behaviors, him/her that you immediately tell like that behavior.
 When you praise your child, be specific about what is desirable.
 For example, "I really like when you play quietly with your toys."
-You can also use special activities as a reward, but do not make all fun activities between you and your child dependent on good behavior.
-Additional examples of praise are:
+You can also use special activities as a reward, but do not make all fun activities between you and your child good behavior. dependent Additional on examples of praise are: